-09.01 Understand the legal concerns of marketing, and when to seek assistance 09.02 Identify the desirable and undesirable provisions in leasing vs. owning (optional).
-09.03 Identify the requirements of a sales contract.
-09.04 Identify the components of a contract.
-09.05 Determine personal needs for the protection of ideas and inventions.
-10.0 Comply with government regulations - the student will be able to: 10.01 Appraise the effects of various regulations on business operations.
+10.0 Comply with government regulations (Optional) - the student will be able to: 10.01 Appraise the effects of various regulations on business operations.
 10.02 Acquire the information necessary to comply with the various rules and regulations affecting the business.
 10.03 Develop policies for the business to comply with government rules and regulations.
+10.04 Identify the regulations that may apply to a business at the local, state, and federal levels.
 11.0 Manage the business - the student will be able to: 11.01 Plan goals and objectives for a business.
 11.02 Develop an organizational structure for a business.
 11.03 Establish control practices and procedures for a business.
 11.04 Demonstrate an understanding of the management challenges that confront small businesses and ways to address those challenges.
 11.05 Describe the various tools and options that support planning in a small business environment.
 11.06 Demonstrate an understanding of leadership as it applies to the small business firm, and how personnel/employee selection and management is critical to the success of a small business.
 11.07 Demonstrate an understanding of the control function and the various tools managers have to expand control of the organization.
 11.08 Understand the unique aspects of small business management and how the standard "plan-organize-lead-control" process is affected by the small business environment.
 11.09 Explain the organizing function in a small business environment; focus on understanding core competencies and how to credibly address opportunities with minimal or limited resources.
-12.0 Maintain business records - the student will be able to: 12.01 Determine who will manage business records; identify how these records will be maintained.
+12.0 Maintain business records (Optional) - the student will be able to: 12.01 Determine who will manage business records; identify how these records will be maintained.
 12.02 Describe double-entry bookkeeping.
 12.03 Identify the types of accounting management reports and software that will be used in the business.
 12.04 Identify the types of software used to document sales, cash receipts, cash disbursements, accounts receivable, accounts payable, payroll, petty cash, inventory, budgets, and other items.
-12.05 Evaluate business records.
-13.0 Manage finances - the student will be able to: 13.01 Explain the importance of cash flow management.
+12.05 Evaluate business records for profitability, efficiency, etc. 13.0 Manage finances (Optional) - the student will be able to: 13.01 Understand the importance of financial literacy, budgeting and cash flow management.

 13.02 Identify financial control procedures.
 13.03 Identify cash flow patterns.
 13.04 Analyze trouble spots in financial management.
 13.05 Describe how to prepare an owner's equity financial statement.
 13.06 Describe how to compute various financial ratios.
 13.07 Analyze financial management ratios applicable to a small business.
 13.08 Identify the components of a break-even analysis.
 13.09 Compute and analyze break-even point problems.
 13.10 Review computer software for financial management.
+14.0 0 Protect the business (Optional) - the student will be able to: 14.01 Prepare policies for a business that will help minimize losses due to theft.
+14.02 Determine the possible types, amounts/coverages, and cost of insurance needed by the business.
+14.03 Establish control measures to protect the assets of the company.